peteroupc/CBOR-Java/api/com.upokecenter.util.DataUtilities.md

 **Parameters:**

-* <code>str</code> - The parameter
+* <code>str</code> - The parameter <code>str</code> is a text string.
-      <code>str</code>
-       is a text string.

 * <code>index</code> - Index of the current position into the string.

-* <code>surrogateBehavior</code> - Specifies what kind of value to return if the previous character is an unpaired surrogate code point: if 0, return the replacement character (U + FFFD); if 1, return the value of the surrogate code point; if neither 0 nor 1, return -1.
+* <code>surrogateBehavior</code> - Specifies what kind of value to return if the previous code point is an unpaired surrogate code point: if 0, return the replacement character (U+FFFD); if 1, return the value of the surrogate code point; if neither 0 nor 1, return -1.

 **Returns:**

 * The Unicode code point at the previous position.
 Returns -1 if
  <code>index</code> is 0 or less, or is greater than the string's length.
- Returns a value as specified under <code>surrogateBehavior</code> if the previous character is an unpaired surrogate code point.
+ Returns a value as specified under <code>surrogateBehavior</code> if the code point at the previous position is an unpaired surrogate code point.
 If the return value is 65536 (0x10000) or greater, the code point takes up two UTF-16 code units.

 **Throws:**